-By using their expertise to help non-profits with their most pressing problems, employees are able to make a sustainable difference to the organisation and communities they serve.
-At the same time, employees benefit from this experience as they come back re-energised and return to GSK with fresh insights, ideas, and a renewed connection to our mission to help people “do more, feel better, live longer.”
+By using their expertise to help non-profits with their most pressing problems, employees make a sustainable difference to communities they serve.
+At the same time, our employees benefit from this experience as they come back to GSK re-energised, with fresh insights or ideas, and with a renewed connection to our mission to help people “do more, feel better, live longer.”

-The impact of PULSE is evident from the data we collect from our volunteers, our non-profit partners, and the volunteers’ managers and colleagues at the end of a PULSE assignment.
+The benefits of PULSE is evident from the data we collect from our volunteers, our non-profit partners, and the volunteers’ managers and colleagues at the end of a PULSE assignment.
 For example:

-Follow the journey of a selection of our employees currently on volunteer programme, PULSE, assignments
+Follow the journey of a selection of our employees currently on PULSE volunteering assignments

 We're encouraging our employees to explore new ideas beyond the remit of their role